anunknowperson/uws/README.md

 - Automatic flowmap generation.
 - User-Friendly Tools: Intuitive tools within the Unity editor for seamless integration and customization.
 - Shaders for various targets: Setup once and run across various platforms.

+# Spline system
+- Ocean - The primary spline, beyond which the ocean will be rendered, and inside which nothing will be rendered.
+All other splines, except for the Pool, must be located within the Ocean.
+- Lake - Within this spline, there is a body of water inside the Ocean.
+- Island - Within this spline, there will be no water inside the Lake/River.
+- River - Water within the Ocean that flows according to an auto-generated flowmap.
+- Pool - Water within this spline that is independent of Lakes, Rivers, and Islands.

+Within an Island, there can be a Lake, which may contain another Island, and so on...

 # Platform Implementations
 - Mobile: